browserengineering/book/book/scripts.md

 Forms allow our web browser to run dynamic web applications like that guest book.
 But form-based web applications require page loads every time you do anything, and fell out of favor in the early 2000s.
-What took their place are JavaScript-enhanced applications, which can respond to user input modify the pages dynamically, without reloads.
+What took their place are JavaScript-enhanced web applications, which can respond to user input modify the pages dynamically, without reloads.
 Let's add support for that to our toy web browser.

 These applications are "enhanced" by JavaScript, because they still use HTML, CSS, form elements and all the other features we've built so far into our browser.
-JavaScript is designed to build on top of those technologies, allowing web applications to customize the browser beyond what is built-in with custom code.
-In this way, JavaScript is similar in some ways to a [browser extension][browserExtension], as it enhances the experience of using a web page.
-Ideally, web pages should be written so that they work correctly without JavaScript, but work better with it.
-This is the concept of
+JavaScript builds on top of those technologies, allowing web applications to go beyond what is built into the browser via custom code.
+In this way, JavaScript is conceptually similar in some ways to a [browser extension][browserExtension], as it enhances the experience of using a web page.
+Ideally, web pages should be written so that they work correctly without JavaScript, but work better with it---this is the concept of
 [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).

 [browserExtension]: https://en.wikipedia.org/wiki/Browser_extension

 ::: {.further}
 JavaScript first appeared in 1995, as part of Netscape Navigator.
-It was intentionally named to evoke a similarity to the [Java][javaLang] language, and the syntax is Java-esque for that reason.
-However, JavaScript is actually a much more dynamic language than Java, as is appropriate given its role as progressive enhancement mechanism for the web.
+Its name was chosen to indicate a similarity to the [Java][javaLang] language, and the syntax is Java-esque for that reason.
+However, under the surface JavaScript is a much more dynamic language than Java, as is appropriate given its role as a progressive enhancement mechanism for the web.
 You can learn more about the interesting history of JavaScript [here][historyJS].

 [javaLang]: https://en.wikipedia.org/wiki/Java_(programming_language)
 [historyJS]: https://auth0.com/blog/a-brief-history-of-javascript/